ebowwa/Real-time-Learning-Camera/README.md

     -   By comparing the pixel data of the current frame to the previous one, it can quickly determine if significant motion has occurred.
     -   The more intensive classification step is only triggered when motion is detected.

-2.  **Learning with Fingerprinting Features:**
+2.  **Learning with Fingerprinting Features (A Modular Approach):**
-    -   When you "learn" an object, the app analyzes the captured image to create a sophisticated "fingerprint" composed of multiple feature vectors:
+    -   When you "learn" an object, the app orchestrates several modular, single-responsibility **feature extractors** to create a sophisticated "fingerprint" (`FeatureSet`).
+Each extractor specializes in one aspect of visual analysis:
-        -   **Color Histogram:** This captures the overall color distribution of the object, creating a profile of its colors.
+        -   **Color Feature (`colorHistogram.ts`):** This captures the overall color distribution of the object, creating a profile of its colors via a histogram.
-        -   **Histogram of Oriented Gradients (HOG):** This analyzes the object's texture and shape in a more sophisticated way.
-Instead of just looking at edge strength, it analyzes the *direction* of edges (e.g., horizontal, vertical, diagonal).
-This creates a much more detailed and robust fingerprint of the object's structure.
+        -   **Shape Feature (`hogDescriptor.ts`):** This analyzes the object's texture and shape using a **Histogram of Oriented Gradients (HOG)**.
+It measures the *direction* of edges (e.g., horizontal, vertical, diagonal) to create a robust fingerprint of the object's structure.
     -   This combined fingerprint, along with the label you provide, is stored locally in the browser.

-3.  **Recognition via Comparison:**
+3.  **Recognition via Comparison (`localClassifier.ts`):**
-    -   When motion is detected, the app generates a new two-part fingerprint for the current camera view in real-time.
+    -   When motion is detected, the app generates a new fingerprint for the current camera view in real-time by calling the same feature extractors.
-    -   It then compares this new fingerprint to the saved fingerprints of all the objects it has learned.
+    -   It then uses a generic **comparator** module to compare the new fingerprint to the saved fingerprints of all learned objects.
-    -   It calculates a weighted similarity score based on both color and shape matches.
-The weighting is controlled by the "Feature Weights" sliders.
-The system automatically normalizes these weights, so you can intuitively adjust the influence of each feature on the final decision.
+    -   This comparator calculates a weighted similarity score based on the "Feature Weights" sliders.
+It dynamically normalizes these weights, allowing you to intuitively adjust the influence of each feature on the final decision.
     -   If the combined score is high enough, the app concludes it has found the object and displays its name.

-This dual-analysis approach provides a fast, private, and surprisingly robust method for real-time object recognition directly on a user's device.
+This modular, "composer" architecture provides a fast, private, and robust method for real-time object recognition that can be easily extended with new features in the future.

 ---